Nasr I

 Nasr I (نصر یکم; died August 892) was amir of the Samanids from 865 to 892.
 He was the son and successor of Ahmad ibn Asad.

 With the weakening of the Tahirid governors of Khurasan at the hand of the Saffarid ruler Ya'qub ibn Layth (r.
 861–879), Nasr was able to virtually rule as an independent monarch.
 In 874, Nasr sent his brother Ismail Samani to capture the city of Bukhara, which had recently been ravaged by troops of Khwarazm.
 The city opened its gates to him, and Ismail was appointed governor by Nasr.
 Disagreement over where tax money should be distributed, however, caused a conflict to erupt between the brothers in 885.
 Ismail eventually proved victorious, and took control of the Samanid state.
-However, Nasr had been the one who had been invested with Transoxiana, and the caliphs continued to recognize him as the rightful ruler.
+However, Nasr had been the one who had been invested with Transoxiana, and the Abbasid caliph continued to recognize him as the rightful ruler.
 Because of this, Ismail continued to recognize his brother as well, but Nasr was completely powerless, a situation that persisted until his death in 892.